 Mass shooters use loopholes, lapses in checks to get guns

-Nikolas Cruz is just the latest U.S. mass shooter to legally obtain and own weapons because of limited weapons laws, lapses in the background check process or law enforcement's failure to heed warnings of concerning behavior.
+Nikolas Cruz is just the latest U.S. mass shooter to legally obtain and own guns because of limited firearms laws, lapses in the background check process or law enforcement's failure to heed warnings of concerning behavior.

 The 19-year-old had made threats and was expelled from school, bragged about killing animals, posed with guns on social media and went to a clinic for mental health treatment before took an AR-15-style rifle he had bought legally to a Florida high school and killed 17 people.

-The same style weapon has been used in Sutherland Springs, Texas; Las Vegas, San Bernardino, California; and Newtown, Connecticut.
+The same style weapon has been used in Sutherland Springs, Texas; Las Vegas; San Bernardino, California; and Newtown, Connecticut.
 A similar rifle was used in Orlando.

-President Donald Trump kept a loophole allowing people to obtain guns while undergoing mental health treatment that President Barack Obama had tried to close it.
+President Donald Trump kept a loophole allowing people to obtain guns while undergoing mental health treatment that President Barack Obama had tried to close.
 Other mass shooters have gotten around restrictions by using weapons initially purchased legally.

-A look at some recent mass shootings, the number of deaths, and how the attackers obtained their guns:
+A look at some recent mass shootings, the number of deaths and how the attackers obtained their guns:

 PARKLAND, FLORIDA: FEB.
 14, 2018.
 17 DEAD

-Cruz legally purchased a Smith & Wesson M&P 15 rifle in February 2017 from a licensed gun store located about three miles from the school, law enforcement officials said.
+Cruz legally purchased a Smith & Wesson M&P 15 rifle in February 2017 from a licensed gun store located about 3 miles (5 kilometers) from the school, law enforcement officials said.

 Cruz had gone to a mental health clinic for treatment but hadn't been there in more than a year, Broward County Mayor Beam Furr said.
 Under federal law, gun purchases can only be blocked if a person is legally declared a "mental defective" or committed to a mental institution.